 What Isn’t Covered Under Workers Compensation

 Everyone loves a cut and dry situation.
 For example, a car runs into you.
 It is clearly and obviously that driver’s fault and not yours.
 The police believe the same story and so does the court when you sue for damages.
 There is no way for the at-fault driver to claim that you did anything wrong.
 It feels liberating.
 It feels simple.
 We all wish life could only be that simple all the time.
 But we all know the truth.
 Life is far from simple.
-Our Los Angeles on the job injury lawyers at Law Offices of Kropach & Kropach know all about complicated injury stories and complicated workers compensation claims.
+Our Los Angeles on the job injury attorneys at Law Offices of Kropach & Kropach know all about complicated injury stories and complicated workers compensation claims.
 However, we also know about how to work our way through the complications.

 No one plans on getting injured on the job.
 However, there are options in place for you to provide benefits while you are recovering.
 In order to know what is covered by workers compensation, let’s take a look at what isn’t covered.
 Workers compensation claim won’t typically cover: